stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 Connectivity 2D Viewer
 ~~~~~~~~~~~~~~~~~~~~~~

-A 2D representation of the connectivity matrix.
+A 2D representation of the connectivity matrix nodes and edges.

-There are three main views:
+There are three main views (projections):

   - 2D Left
   - 2D Top